Monday, May 30, 2016

 On-the-bike bags.
 I have an slightly oversized seat bag that I’ve used before, but it isn’t huge.
-I bought a Revelate Designs Pika Seat Bag, which is bigger than huge.
+I bought a Revelate Designs Pika Seat Bag (no longer made, but they have updated models,) which is bigger than huge.
 I’ve tried it on local rides, but not on anything serious.
 I think it will be big enough to hold the usual tube, tire levers, and patch kit as well as lunch, rain clothes and anything I shed on the ride.
 It looks really silly, but I have high hopes it will work.
 Tricia has a handlebar bag.
-I just can’t do that due to a early exposure to very strict cyclist aesthetics that limits my world view.
+I just can’t do that due to a early exposure to very strict road cyclist aesthetics that limits my world view.
 But Tricia likes it fine.
 I'll also use a Banjo Brothers "Bento Box" top tube bag to hold my camera.
 I hate how it looks, but at this point looking cool is just a distant memory.

 Water part 1: Polar water bottles provide at least a little insulation.

 Water part 2.
 Because in the middle of nowhere it can be many miles between water stops, in addition to two large bottles each we carried a "Platypus" water bottle/bag.
 They hold half a liter and fold up very small when empty.
 I stick one in my pocket and Tricia keeps one in her handlebar bag when we have concerns about water.

 Rear light.
 After riding with friends in Portland we realized that going in and out of shadows can make a cyclist really hard to see.
 We bought Cygolite rear “blinky” lights.
 They’re USB rechargeable.
 I’m amazed how bright they are even in the day time.